Barty downs Rogers at Yarra Valley, Serena pulls out of semi

 American Williams never looked in any real danger of following Kenin through the exit door despite a tricky tie against her compatriot, the 39-year-old ramping up her serve when it mattered to get the job done.

-Williams attended a media conference and spoke to reporters about her next match with Barty and there was no mention of her injury.
+Williams, who had to pull out ahead of her second round match at Roland Garros last year due to injury, attended a media conference and spoke to reporters about her next match with Barty and there was no mention of any physical problem.

-“Serena Williams has withdrawn from the Yarra Valley Classic singles draw due to a right shoulder injury,” the women’s tour said on Twitter.
+But her decision could be more out of caution with the year’s first Grand Slam about to start from Monday.

+“I’m really disappointed I can’t finish out this #yarravallleywta tournament,” Williams later said in a post on Instagram.

 Barty and Rogers were among the first players out on court, playing under a closed roof at Margaret Court Arena on a rainy morning at Melbourne Park as the Australian Open warmups resumed following a COVID-19 scare.